pjeanjean/sle2020-artifact/README.md

 **Feature model build**
 Open a terminal and type `cd ~/eclipse-workspace/feature-model`.
-Type `build-images.sh` to build the Docker images of the deployment validator microservice for Nablab.
+Type `./build-images.sh` to build the Docker images of the deployment validator microservice for Nablab.

 **Microservices build**
 In the same terminal, type `cd ~/eclipse-workspace/nablab`.
-Type `build-images.sh` to build the Docker images of the microservices for Nablab.
+Type `./build-images.sh` to build the Docker images of the microservices for Nablab.

 **Local Kubernetes cluster**
 Go back with `cd ~/git/sle2020-artifact` and type `./initCluster.sh ~/eclipse-workspace/nablab` to launch a mini Kubernetes cluster locally and do an initial deployment of the Nablab microservices.